 There are potentially three rounds of judging possible between Regional and National competitions.
-At the Regional level, all entries will undergo a preliminary round of review, conducted by SFSU faculty and expert reviewers.
-Based on the recommendation of the preliminary reviews, entrants may be invited to compete at the Regional Symposium as either an oral or poster presenter, or to attend the symposium.
-Oral and Poster presenters will undergo a Regional Competition round of judging.
-The top two oral presenters will represent the Region at the National competition as oral presenters.
+At the regional level, all entries will undergo a preliminary round of review, conducted by SFSU faculty and expert reviewers.
+Based on the recommendation of the preliminary reviews, entrants may be invited to compete at the Regional Symposium as a poster presenter, or to attend the symposium.
+Poster presenters will undergo additional judging at the regional symposium.
+Ten poster presenters will be selected as regional finalists, and invited to give an oral presentation in the afternoon session of the regional symposium.
+The top two regional finalists will represent the Region at the National competition as oral presenters.
 The third, fourth and fifth place oral presenters from the Regional competition will represent the Region at the National competition as poster presenters.